Hoyts Esquire Theatre

 No one has favorited this theater yet

-The De Luxe Theatre opened on 27th March 1915 and only showed films, and like many other Melbourne Cinemas had a Wurlitzer organ.
+Built on the site of the St. George’s Hall which had become Hoyts Picture Theatre in 1912.
+The Hoyts De Luxe Theatre opened on 27th March 1915 and only showed films, and like many other Melbourne Cinemas had a Wurlitzer organ.
 The architect was William Pitt.
 The lobby had a floor of mosaic tiles and the walls to a height of 8 feet were covered in silver-blue tiles.
 A marble staircase leads up to the Dress Circle foyer.
 The auditorium walls had a 10 foot high golden brown tiled dado, relieved with cream and blue inlaid panels.
 The upper part of these walls featured hand painted panels of simple landscapes.
-These were covered over in the late-1920’s for talkies.
+These were covered over in 1934 when the auditorium was modernised to the plans of architectural firm H. Vivian Taylor, Soilleux and Overend.

-It closed on 31st March 1976 and was demolished.
+It closed on 31st March 1976 and the interior was gutted with the façade covered over.
 The seating was quoted when it opened as 2,200 but this seems most unlikely with around 1,500 more believable.
 It seated 1,125 when it closed.
 The chandelier that used to hang in the lobby is now hanging in the foyer of the Regent Theatre in Ballarat.

 Just login to your account and subscribe to this theater